 21:00 to 00:00 CET

-The base from which direction, values and needs are determined and through which the definition of innovation is framed.
+“Foundation” is the base from which “Values” and “Needs” are determined, and through which the extent of “Innovation” is understood

 View Mode